tier4/driving_log_replayer/docs/use_case/perception.en.md

 To make Autoware processing less resource-consuming, modules that are not relevant to evaluation are disabled by passing the `false` parameter as a launch argument.
 The following parameters are set to `false` when launching the `perception` evaluation scenario:

-The tf in the bag is used for the purpose of aligning the self-location during annotation and simulation.
-Therefore, localization is invalid.

 - localization: false
 - planning: false
 - control: false
 - sensing: false / true (default value is false.
 Specify in scenario)

+*NOTE: The `tf` in the bag is used to align the localization during annotation and simulation.
+Therefore, localization is invalid.*

 ## Dependent libraries